EUGENE M. MCCARTHY, PHD GENETICS

 Antilocapra americana [Pronghorn]

 × Ovis aries (♀) [Domestic Sheep] Two hybrids of this kind were reported as having been produced at Egon Canyon, Nevada, “crosses between common ewe sheep and the antelope.”
 The notice appeared on page 2 of the August 23, 1870, issue of The Carson Daily Appeal, a newspaper published in Carson City, Nevada (source).
-This cross, which does not seem to be reported elsewhere, requires verification.
+This cross, which would be interfamilial (Antilocapridae × Bovidae) and does not seem to be reported elsewhere, requires verification.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).